 JAPAN: Daiei to renovate 64 smaller stores

+Japanese retailer Daiei plans to renovate 64 of its smaller-scale stores in order to boost sales by offering a wider range of products, including clothing.
 Daiei plans to have the renovation completed by the end of February 2005.
 Of the 64 stores, Daiei plans to convert 11 into food supermarkets, while the remainder will continue to operate as comprehensive supermarkets.
 Daiei plans to focus on the needs of local consumers in order to attract customers.

 Get full access to all content, just $1 for 30 days

 A Message From The Editor

 just-food gives you the widest food market coverage.